 The kids don’t really like the taste of Peeps, but now, each year when Peeps first arrive in the store, the girls are begging to buy some so we can try new STEM experiments for Easter with them and complete more marshmallow engineering challenges.

 We love PEEPS®, but a lot of times we have extra after Easter is over.
-But rather than throw those PEEPS® away, why not transform them into a marshmallow STEM activities?
+But rather than throw those PEEPS® away, why not try the PEEP nest STEM challenge?
 This has been one of our favorite engineering activities for kids to date!

 Try these peeps engineering activities and put those bunnies and chicks to good use!

 What are the Benefits of Marshmallow STEM Challenges?

 There aren’t many children who are engineers in real life.
 Every now and then you’ll hear about some child designer that makes a new product that changes life as we know it, but of course, those kids are exceptions to the rule.